-I am standing in a long que at Heathrow airport, arrived early thinking I’ll check in then go and find a nice coffee before spraying myself with a selection of scents in duty free that I will regret for the rest of the journey, in short a relaxing travel experience.
+I am standing in a long queue at Heathrow airport, arrived early thinking I’ll check in then go and find a nice coffee before spraying myself with a selection of scents in duty free that I will regret for the rest of the journey, in short a relaxing travel experience.
 However the computers have stopped working and it’s chaos.
-Hours go by and I am still in a que.
+Hours go by and I am still in a queue.
 There are problems with visas, I wave a piece of paper I have been given that I was assured would explain everything to a nonplussed and deeply harassed lady in a crisp airline suit.
 This is the start of my journey to Bhutan, not an easy place to get to so it would seem!

 But arrive I do, after 10 hours sleeping on a floor in Delhi airport, more visa issues and a flight across the Himalayas that resulted in the air stewardess of Druk air turning quite green for a worrying amount of time and me trying to remember if I had written a will!